 A frequent speaker and panelist, Dr. Gray has presented environmental research at Harvard, Yale, Wake Forest, and Vermont Law School as well as at academic conferences in Asia, Africa, South America, and Europe.
 His publications include “Consider This,” in Holy Ground: A Gathering of Voices on Caring for Creation, where he urges religious communities to respond to the ethical and moral implications of climate change and global warming; “Beauty or Bane: Advancing an Aesthetic Appreciation of Wind Farms,” in the online journal Contemporary Aesthetics, where he critiques the aesthetics of Immanuel Kant and John Dewey in the pursuit of a positive aesthetic valuation of wind turbines; and “Eco-protest Music and the U.S. Environmental Movement,” in Sounds of Resistance, where he discusses the role of music as a catalyst for multicultural activism during the Environmental Movement in the 70’s.

-In addition to teaching Environmental Studies and Sciences at Pace University and Environmental Conservation Education at NYU, Dr. Gray is Of Counsel at Richman Law Group, where he focuses on Civil Rights and Environmental Sustainability.
+Currently, Dr. Gray is a Faculty Fellow in Environmental Studies as New York University and Of Counsel at Richman Law Group, where he focuses on Civil Rights and Environmental Sustainability.
 There he works to hold industries accountable to environmental regulations and to protect consumers from “green washing” via false advertising and deceptive food labeling.
 He has held previous legal internships with the United States Environmental Protection Agency, NRG Energy, the Legal Aid Society, and Natural Resources Defense Council.